twknab/learning_lamp/06-deployment/01-deployment.md

     Connection Name = AWS
     Connection Method = Standard TCP/IP over SSH
     SSH Hostname = Get this from your EC2 console.
 Copy the Public DNS name (found just below the list of instances, at the top-right of the panel), and paste it here
-    SSH Key File = Click the "..." button and navigate to your PEM file that you downloaded when you created your EC2 instance
+    SSH Username: ubuntu  (needs to be name of root user on virtual machine) SSH Key File = Click the "..." button and navigate to your PEM file that you downloaded when you created your EC2 instance
     MySQL Server Port = 8889
     Password = Click the Store in Keychain ... button and enter the password for your DB's root user (this is typically 'root')